Corky Lee: Photographic work

+Activism

+Corky Lee also used methods besides photography to change his community.
+In August of 1971, Lee helped organize the first Chinatown street health fair.
+The goal of the fair was to combat the lack of basic health care in the area.
+Services such as free health screenings and blood pressure tests were offered, and enough money was earned from the event to open the Chinatown Health Clinic.
+From this clinic eventually grew the Charles B. Wang Community Health Center, which operates primarily for underserved Asian Americans.

+Lee also fought for the political rights of the Chinese American community.
+Before 1994, the New York City Board of Elections had not provided a ballot with Chinese translations of the candidates names in districts with a larger Chinese population.
+Their reasoning for this choice was that there was not enough space on the ballots to fit characters and the printers could not produce Chinese characters.
+In response, Lee, who worked at Expedi Printing at the time, produced a sample ballot with all the desired specifications.
+This led to the first Chinese translations on ballots in New York City and a rise in Chinese American electoral participation.

+Later in his life, Lee, along with other AAPI activists, lobbied for Chinese American World War II veterans to receive Congressional gold medals, and in December of 2018, the Chinese American World War II Veterans Congressional Gold Medal Act was passed into law.

 Later life

 New York City Mayor David Dinkins proclaimed May 5, 1988, "Corky Lee Day," recognizing Lee's work as an important contribution to New York City communities.

 Lee regularly published photographs to weekly local newspapers Downtown Express and The Villager during the 1990s and 2000s.

 Lee contracted COVID-19 amidst the disease's global pandemic.
 He developed complications of the virus and died at Long Island Jewish Hospital in Forest Hills, Queens, New York on January 27, 2021.
 He was 73 years old.
 It is believed that he became infected with the virus while patrolling Chinatown with neighborhood watch groups that were protecting residents from the rise in anti-Asian violence.
 Lee's wife, Margaret Dea, died of cancer in 2001.
 In accordance with his wishes, Lee was interred in Kensico Cemetery following a funeral procession through New York's Chinatown.